 All the prepayments and deposits are expected to be recovered within one year.

-8. Accrued charges and other payables
+8. Accrued charges and other payables/Amount due to Investor Compensation Fund

 All accrued charges and other payables (including amounts due to related parties) are expected to be settled within one year.